 An aircraft and engine company from Australia and their aim is to develop and sell reasonably priced aircraft and engines.
-There are not many companies building both aircraft and engines, but Jabiru Pty is one of them.
+We do not know of many companies building both aircraft and engines, but Jabiru Pty is one of them.
 Development started when the need came to power their in house designed aircraft when their engine supplier ceased production.

 They started with a 60 bhp 1600cc engine to power their aircraft and after many moons this resulted in the 80 bhp four cylinder Jabiru 2200, followed later by the 120 bhp six cylinder Jabiru 3300.
 At one time they were also working on an eight cylinder Jabiru 5100.

 They also manufacture a successful line of experimental and certified aircraft ranging from two to four seaters, all developed around and powered by their own engines.
 We will concentrate on the powerplants here.

 The engines, if you take a look at them, are of the same basic design philosophy.
 The concept is simple and straight forward.
 The description below applies to all models.
 They are all capable of running on Mogas or AVgas.

 The crankcase halves, cylinder, crankshaft, starter motor housings, gearbox cover (the gearbox powers the distributor rotors) and coil mounts together with many smaller components are machined using modern CNC machine tools.
 The sump is the only casting part.

 The cylinders and crankshaft are machined from solid bar 4140 chrome molybdenum alloy steel, with the pistons running directly in the steel bores.
 The journals of which are precision ground prior to being Magna flux inspected.
 The camshaft is provided by a specialist camshaft manufacturer.
 This combination requires the engine to be re-torqued during maintenance.
 The newer GEN4 Jabiru's are cast aluminum and won't have this issue.
 These have also more fins per cylinder (since GEN2) and are fully made from aluminum, so no more steel bores with different expansion properties.
 GEN4 thus has a one piece head and cylinder with nikasil coating like so many other engines.